 Often when talking about our absence management software, we say that it’ll make such a huge difference to your business that you’ll wonder how you ever got by without it.

-Our absence management software will help you in more ways than you can imagine.
+Better absence management will help you in more ways than you can imagine.
 Honestly, we could write a book about the many ways our simple system could transform your business!

-But let’s keep things brief and look at the five biggest benefits of our absence management software.
+But let’s keep things brief and look at the five biggest benefits of our absence management system:

 1. Make Life Easier for Your HR Team

-Our absence management software streamlines dozens of everyday HR processes.
+Our absence management solution streamlines dozens of everyday HR processes.

 For example, how do employees currently request leave in your company?
 Do they have to email their line managers or HR?
 There’s your first problem.
 It can take a while to get a reply to an email, and it’s easy for information to get lost or overlooked in long email chains.